HangfireIO/Hangfire.Documentation/background-processing/processing-jobs-in-windows-service.rst

-Processing jobs in a Windows Service
+Processing Jobs in a Windows Service
 =====================================

 To start using Hangfire in a Windows Service, you'll need to install Hangfire packages to your application first.
 So, use your Package Manager Console window to install it: